 A slight change in composition is seen for the series starting this year, with the composition now including a minor amount of silver intended to improve the overall appearance of the medals.
 The previous styrofoam packaging was also replaced by a more formal gift box, which also included an insert containing information about the life of the author.

-After the high production of the initial year was met with muted demand, the Willa Cather Gold Medallion had a considerably smaller mintage of 200,000 pieces.
+After the high production of the initial year was met with muted demand, the 1981 Willa Cather American Arts Gold Medallion (Buy on eBay) had a considerably smaller mintage of 200,000 pieces.
 From this amount 97,331 pieces were sold across individual sales and later efforts through telemarketing sales of complete sets of medals.
 This issue remains one of the more readily available issues of the series and can typically be acquired near its precious metal value.

 Designer: Sherl Joseph Winter